mattwar/Dumbo/src/Dumbo/Strategies.md

     This type union is implemented with an existing type like OneOf<T1, T2>.

-    It depends on the implementation of the existing type.
+    >It depends on the implementation of the existing type.
-    It cannot be optimized for specific member types.
+    >It cannot be optimized for specific member types.
-    It may be limited to the number of member types that can be included in the union.
+    >It may be limited to the number of member types that can be included in the union.
-    It is undefined when assigned from default.
+    >It is undefined when assigned from default.
-    It cannot be matched from object or generic.
+    >It cannot be matched from object or generic.
+    >It can be used in other dotnet languages, since it has a common language API.

     ```
-        global using Union = OneOf<Type1, Type2>;
+        global using TypeUnion = OneOf<Type1, Type2>;
     ```

 - ### Erasure